 The Open Society Foundations and George Soros

-The Open Society Foundations were founded by George Soros, one of the world’s foremost philanthropists, who since 1984 has given away $32 billion of a personal fortune made in the financial markets.
+The Open Society Foundations were founded by George Soros, one of the world’s foremost philanthropists, who since 1984 has given away over $32 billion of a personal fortune made in the financial markets.

-Soros has experienced such intolerance firsthand.
+Soros has experienced intolerance firsthand.
 Born in Hungary in 1930, he lived through the Nazi occupation, which resulted in the murder of over 500,000 Hungarian Jews.
 In 1947, as the Communists took power, Soros left Budapest for London and then emigrated to the United States, entering the world of finance and investments where he was to make his fortune.

-With the Cold War over, he expanded his philanthropy to the United States, Africa, Latin America, and Asia, supporting a vast array of new efforts to create more accountable, transparent, and democratic societies.
+Soros’s philanthropy now extends across six geographic regions, supporting a vast array of new efforts to create more accountable, transparent, and democratic societies.

 Nine facts about the Open Society Foundations: